Deputy Governor Andrew Hauser

 Photograph of Andrew Hauser

-Prior to his current role, Mr Hauser held a variety of senior positions at the Bank of England, most recently as Executive Director for Markets.
-He was also Executive Director for Banking, Payments and Financial Resilience; oversaw the Bank of England’s quarterly Inflation Report, its regional agency network and its international economic analysis; served on the secretariats of the Monetary and Financial Policy committees; was chief of staff to the Governor in the aftermath of the global financial crisis; and alternate Executive Director at the International Monetary Fund in Washington DC.
+Mr Hauser previously held a variety of senior positions at the Bank of England, most recently as Executive Director for Markets.
+During his time at the Bank of England, he also: held the position of Executive Director for Banking, Payments and Financial Resilience; oversaw its quarterly Inflation Report, its regional agency network and its international economic analysis; served on the secretariats of the Monetary and Financial Policy committees; was Chief of Staff to the Governor in the aftermath of the global financial crisis; and was alternate Executive Director at the International Monetary Fund in Washington, DC

 Education London School of Economics (MSc Economics, 1996–97)